 correspond to a subset of the organization, based upon the domain name

 in the original address.
-The optional attributes
+The optional attributes,

-, and filter
+scope, and filter portions

 of the URL further refine what information to return.
 For address

-reversal, the desired attributes
+reversal, the desired attributes to specify

-returning would typically be the mail
+returning would typically be the mail attribute (or some

 similar attribute).
-The scope
+The scope may be any of

-would typically be based
+And the desired filter would typically be based

 upon the mailbox (local portion) of the incoming addresses.
 Certain